-Points State Referral Network Units as a % of the total Project units

-1 4.99% or less

-2 5.0% - 9.99%

-4 10.0% - 14.99%
+4 10.00% - 14.99%

 7 15.00% - 19.99%

-10 20.0% or more
+10 20.00% - 25.00%

 Must be at least one (1) unit

 Note: Projects seeking points in this category should carefully review the definition of State Referral Network Units and understand the requirements and implications.
+Projects receiving points in this category will be required to submit and receive approval of a Statewide Referral Network Agreement, available on the Website, prior execution of an Extended Use Agreement.